-The MSc Management Practice is a two year, part-time, blended learning Masters focusing on leadership development and is up to 100% fully funded through the apprenticeship levy.
+The MSc Management Practice is a part-time, blended learning Masters focusing on leadership development.
+The MSc is now only available as a top-up to our new PGDip Management Practice, which is up to 100% fully funded through the apprenticeship levy.

 You're at the start of Unit 2, how have you been finding the last few months?

 I'm finding the juggling is getting easier so I don't feel as nervous about things as I did at the start of the course.
 It's sort of becoming more familiar because I'm being able to embed it into everyday life around work and family and home commitments.
 It's still tough fitting it in.
 Time management is absolutely critical - planning being here, planning that around work planning the assignments but I feel at least I know what to expect now which is a much more comfortable place to be in than September time.